 Customer relationship management is one of the hottest areas in sales management.

-This is a waste of money and a lost revenue opportunity.
-In fact,according to CSO Insights, only 45 percent of forecasted deals are actually won despite the massive enterprise spending on customer relationship management.
+This management is a waste of money and a lost revenue opportunity.
+In fact, according to CSO Insights, only 45 percent of forecasted deals are actually won despite the massive enterprise spending on customer relationship management.
 Doesn’t that seem like a lot of money to be right less than half the time?

 Customer relationship management systems fall short when they are based on subjective data from speculative hunches manually entered, often from memory.
 To complicate matters, most sales teams today are dispersed across multiple locations, making it even harder for managers to gain visibility about team activity.

-Tech companies are constantly innovating to remedy this disconnect by making data easier to sift through or visualize.
+Tech companies are constantly innovating to remedy this disconnect by making data more accessible to sift through or visualize.
 But do they analyze what a sales rep said to a customer or how they said it?

 What sales professionals need in customer relationship management tools is context.
 That’s where speech analytics come in.

-In today’s competitive landscape, it’s not enough to know that sales reps are simply making the right number of calls per day.
-Instead of focusing on numbers, companies can use speech analytics to measure far more important metrics by tracking what happens after a sales call is answered.
+In today’s competitive landscape, it’s not enough to know that sales reps are just making the right number of calls per day.
+Instead of focusing on numbers, companies can use speech analytics to measure far more essential metrics by tracking what happens after a sales call is answered.

 When a business owner integrates speech analytics into the customer relationship management or phone system, it’s possible to target specific keywords and phrases throughout each sales conversation, automatically record them and then see trends and outcomes based on specific language in an activity report.
 This type of system can also alert managers to conversations during which keywords or emotion detection prompt further review.

 From a training perspective, the use of speech analytics is invaluable.
 Time is money, and any weak link on the team can result in lost revenue opportunities.
 By seeing direct correlations between keywords and outcomes, it’s easier to identify what’s working for top sales representatives as well as what’s not delivering results for underperformers.